 There are a couple of other large ports in Massachusetts, including the Port of New Bedford on Buzzards Bay.
 It services cargo ships, cruise lines, and commercial fishing vessels and has a thriving recreational boating industry.

-The Dangers of Maritime Work
+The Dangers of Maritime Work in Maine

 If you work in the maritime industry anywhere in and around Massachusetts, you know how hazardous the work is.
 This is dangerous work, from the stevedores moving cargo in ports to the seamen operating ships as they come into port.